 Jetpets is a Australian based pet travel agency founded in 1991, organising both domestic and international pet travel.
 It’s very much a bespoke package that Jetpets organises, based on the type of journey and your own needs and wants.

-- An airline-approved crate for Schnitzel to travel in, including water and food dispensers and a stay-dry fleece.
+We purchased an airline-approved crate through Jetpets for Schnitzel to travel in, including water and food dispensers and a stay-dry fleece.
 This was delivered to our house (in Wollongong, south of Sydney) about a week before Schnitzel’s flight, so he could be familiarised with it.

-- Pick up from our house (again in Wollongong), the day before Schnitzel’s flight.
+We organised for Jetpets to pick-up Schnitzel from our house, again in Wollongong, the day before his flight.
 He needed to see a government vet the day before his flight, for his export to be approved.
-After his visit to the vet, Schnitzel stayed overnight at the Hanrob boarding facility near Sydney airport.
+After his visit to the vet, Jetpets then took Schnitzel to stay overnight at the Hanrob boarding facility near Sydney airport.

-- Schnitzel’s actual flight to Madrid.
+Jetpets booked Schnitzel’s flight to Madrid.
 Schnitzel flew a mammoth journey, with a 14 hour flight from Sydney to Dubai with Qantas, a 7 hour stopover in Dubai, then a 7.5 hour flight from Dubai to Madrid with Emirates (via Qantas codeshare).

-- Finally, in Madrid we added on Schnitzel’s processing through customs and quarantine, including another visit to a vet, and delivery to our city centre hotel.
+Finally, in Madrid we added on Schnitzel’s processing through customs, including another visit to a vet, and delivery to our city centre hotel.
 Due to a combination of our lack of Spanish, not having a car (the freight facilities are a few kilometres from the airport terminal) and our jetlag, it was a relief to hand this over to another company and avoid the Spanish bureaucracy!

 Could We Have Booked This Ourselves?

-No, we couldn’t have booked this ourselves directly with the airline.
+No, we couldn’t have booked our dog’s transport ourselves directly with the airline.
 Qantas only accepts bookings for pets on a single flight code, not with transfers (i.e. our connecting flight to Madrid).
 All flights involving a transfer needs to be organised through a professional pet travel company, such as Jetpets.

 There were aspects we could have handled ourselves, such as the government processing on either end, but it’s up to you whether you are capable of doing this.
 Additionally, it’s possible to buy pet crates directly through some larger pet stores, but this may not be possible near your home.